Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Equations of state

 where the leptonic Fermi momenta are $k_{F,\ell} = \sqrt[3]{3\pi^{2}n_{B}x_{\ell}}$, with $x_\ell$ being the electron or muon fraction, and $m_{\ell}$ is the corresponding lepton mass.
 Muons only begin appearing in the system at densities for which $\mu_{e} \geqslant m_{\mu}$, and so it becomes energetically favorable to achieve charge neutrality through electrons and muons, rather than just electrons.

 We also calculate the (density-dependent) nuclear symmetry energy, $E_\textrm{sym}$, as

 We then enforce the $\beta$-equilibrium and charge-neutrality condition of NSM at fixed density by invoking

 Here, $\mu_{j} = \partial \varepsilon_j / \partial n_j$ corresponds to the chemical potential of a given particle species $j$.
 From Eqs.~\eqref{eq:electron_energy}--\eqref{eq:betaequilibrium}, we can determine the proton fraction $x(n_B)$ corresponding to charge-neutral, $\beta$-equilibrated matter at a particular density, and hence evaluate the total energy per baryon from Eq.~\eqref{eq:nsm_energy}.
 The proton fraction is calculated using the mean values of the random variables $E_{\textrm{PNM}}$, $E_{\textrm{SNM}}$, and $E_{\textrm{sym}}$.
-Hence it is a deterministic,not a random, variable. $E_{e}$ and $E_{\mu}$ are also not treated as random variables, so the lepton energies do not contribute to the UQ that follows.
+Hence it is a deterministic, not a random, variable. $E_{e}$ and $E_{\mu}$ are also not treated as random variables, so the lepton energies do not contribute to the UQ that follows.
 The $\beta$-equilibrium proton fraction is then $< 8$\% for $n_B \leqslant 2n_0$, consistent with the findings in Ref.~\cite{Drischler:2020fvz}.
+Treating $x(n_B)$ as a random variable would allow us to propagate uncertainties in it induced by the PNM and SNM equations of state through to the neutron-star matter EOS.
+However, the EOS of neutron-star matter is quite close to that of pure-neutron matter, so these additional uncertainties are small compared to other entries in the NSM EOS uncertainty budget.

 We use the results of the $\chi$EFT calculations presented in Refs.~\cite{Drischler:2020yad,Drischler:2020hwi} for the energy per baryon of SNM, PNM, and the related symmetry energy.
 Each observable is described by a GP that uses a squared exponential radial basis function (RBF) kernel; this kernel is described by a correlation ``length'' and marginal variance.
 (See Sec.~\ref{sec:stationarykernels} for a brief presentation of GPs and Refs.~\cite{Melendez:2019izc, Semposki:2024vnp} for more extensive discussions and applications to nuclear physics.)
 To account for correlations between the observables $E_{\textrm{PNM}}$ and $E_{\textrm{SNM}}$, Ref.~\cite{Drischler:2020yad} used \textit{multi-task GPs}, in which a covariance function that describes both inter-density and inter-observable correlations is constructed by combining the length scales of the two observables' individual GP descriptions.
 From the provided Jupyter notebooks~\cite{BUQEYEsoftware}, we extract the means, standard deviations, and full covariance matrices of $E_{\textrm{SNM}}$, $E_{\textrm{PNM}}$, and $E_{\textrm{sym}}$.
 These results contain the correlated BUQEYE EFT truncation errors~\cite{Melendez:2019izc}.
 For a complete description of how these results are obtained using the BUQEYE truncation error model, see Secs.~II and~III of Ref.~\cite{Drischler:2020yad}. \footnote{We note that Ref.~\cite{Drischler:2020yad} constructed the GP descriptions of $E_{\textrm{PNM}}$, $E_{\textrm{SNM}}$, and $E_{\textrm{sym}}$ as a function of the Fermi momentum, $k_{F}$.
 We extract covariance matrices for these observables here as a function of the baryon number density $n_B$.}